Daniel Murphy (baseball)

-Daniel Thomas Murphy (born April 1, 1985) is an American former professional baseball infielder who played 12 seasons in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Chicago Cubs, and Colorado Rockies.
+Daniel Thomas Murphy (born April 1, 1985) is an American former professional baseball second baseman and first baseman.
+He played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Chicago Cubs, and Colorado Rockies.
 While primarily a second baseman, he also played first base, third base, and left field.
 Murphy was an MLB All-Star in 2014, 2016, and 2017.
+Internationally, Murphy represents the United States.
+In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament.

-En route to leading the New York Mets to their fifth World Series appearance in franchise history, he won the National League Championship Series MVP Award in 2015, setting a record for consecutive postseason games with a home run with six.
+En route to leading the Mets to their fifth World Series appearance in franchise history, he won the National League Championship Series MVP Award in 2015, setting a record for consecutive postseason games with a home run with six.

 Early life

 Daniel Murphy was born in Jacksonville, Florida, to Tom and Sharon Murphy.
 Murphy has a younger brother, Jonathan, and a sister, Tricia.
 Murphy began playing baseball at the age of five years and played his high school ball at Englewood High School in Jacksonville.
 Jacksonville University was the only four-year school to offer Murphy a scholarship.